Router One

 FAQ

-Does Router One execute wallet transactions?
+Does Router One execute side-effects like transactions or tool calls?

 Can each agent have a different budget?